sriharijayaram5/PAGEX/README.md

         #To run gui
         import pagex_worker
         pagex_worker.run_gui()
-- An iPython terminal is recommended for terminal use.
+- An iPython REPL is recommended for terminal use.
 See docstring for help and arguments.
 -
         help(my_comp.myu)
 Various parameters and their relevant atomic number and energy range computed by PAGEX are as follows: